ismaelbej/Ethereum-Quick-Start/Ethereum Quick Start.md

 ## Interacting with the contract

-An Ethereum's contracts has two type of methods: constant methods, and non-constant methods.
-The constant methods those that do not change the contract's storage, their execution costs nothing, and the non-constant methods are those that can modify the contract storage and they require to pay for their execution.
+An Ethereum's contracts has two type of methods:

+1. The _constant methods_ those that do not change
+    the contract's storage, their execution costs nothing
+2. The _non-constant_ methods are those that can modify the contract storage and they require to pay for their execution.

 In our `hello` example `setSalute` is non-constant and `greet` is constant.